Research and development of carbonization processes and biochar application

 Recovery of recyclable materials

 Biomass and biogenic residues partly contain valuable nutrients such as nitrogen, phosphorus or potassium.
 In the context of landfilling, these are lost for targeted application.
-By means of pyrolytic conversion, these nutrients can be recovered from the input materials in a targeted manner, either from the plant carbon itself or from the existing side streams (gas, oil, water), and used further in a targeted manner.
+By means of pyrolytic conversion, these nutrients can be recovered from the input materials in a targeted manner, either from the biochar itself or from the existing side streams (gas, oil, water), and used further in a targeted manner.

-Sample projects
+Reference projects

 Project InterPyro